pytennessee/pytn-2019/speaking/overview.md

 We encourage everyone to submit a talk or a tutorial, regardless of experience level.
 PyTennessee does best when there is a range of experience on display and when that range is reflected in the talks.
-If you're at all intersted in speaking, we hope you submit something to PyTennessee.
+If you're at all interested in speaking, we hope you submit something to PyTennessee.

 Take a look below at the various session types available at PyTennessee and figure out which one is right for you!